-I tried SRE for a service as an Embedded SRE
+I tried SRE for a service as an embedded SRE

 Mr. Hasegawa (@rarirureluis)is.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-Goals of this article
+Goal of this article

-⚠ Before you deploy SRE
+⚠ Before you implement SRE

 This was my first time as an SRE.And the service side may tire out before they can reap the benefits of SRE.The goal is to mitigate this somewhat by gaining your own credibility first.